What Do Student Renters Want in an Apartment?

 1. Affordability

-Price is key, especially in the tight rental markets of college towns.
-Price is one of the top considerations when selecting an apartment for 75 percent of student renters, according to a recent survey by Apartments.com, which included about 1,400 renters who are currently students.
+How much is rent?
+For students, this question is key, especially in the tight rental markets of college towns.
+Price is one of the top considerations when selecting an apartment for 86 percent of student renters in the survey.

 2. Location

 For students, campus is the place to be.
 Your property’s proximity to campus is a key factor for student renters.
-Over half of student renters chose “Close to work or school” as one of their top three considerations, according to the recent Apartments.com survey.
+Over half of student renters in the survey (52 percent) said they only consider places that are close to school.

 3. Remote-friendly advertising

 Make sure your property shows well online.
-Include high-quality photos and videos, and offer virtual touring options, such as 3D tours or guided tours via smartphone.
+Include high-quality photos and videos, and offer virtual touring options, such as Matterport 3D tours and guided virtual tours with a leasing agent.

 Include detailed descriptions of your property and area, and be clear about your fees, policies, and eligibility requirements.
-For many students, this may be their first time renting, and if their parents are homeowners, they may be unfamiliar with the latest rental policies and processes.
+For many students, this may be their first time renting, and if their parents are homeowners, they may be unfamiliar with typical rental policies and processes.
 Spell everything out clearly.

 And remember: Creating a detailed listing isn’t just for the benefit of student renters.
 By offering more information about your apartments, you’re helping renters narrow down their choices, and thus driving the most serious renters to apply.